pequeniajugar/DBTuneSuite/experiment_design/experiment_design.md

 SET geom_a3_a7 = ST_GeomFromText(CONCAT('POINT(', a3, ' ', a7, ')'));
 ```

+the codes above seems,using spatial_without10_5.csv, it's a dataset without column geom_a3_a7

+the spatial_with10_5.csv is a dataset with column geom_a3_a7.

 Creating Index

 ```sql
 ALTER TABLE spatial_facts ADD SPATIAL INDEX r_spatialfacts (geom_a3_a7);